alanamontoya/Twitter_Sentiment_Analysis/README.md

     * A script that computes the sentiment of each tweet based on the sentiment scores of the terms in the tweet.
 The sentiment of a tweet is equivalent to the sum of the sentiment scores for each term in the tweet.
 Each word or phrase that is found in a tweet but not found in _AFINN-111.txt_ is given a sentiment score of 0.

 * _term_sentiment.py_:
-    * A script that computes the sentiment for the terms that do not appear in the file AFINN-111.txt.
-The sentiment-carrying words in AFINN-111.txt can be used to deduce the overall sentiment of a tweet.
-Once the sentiment of a _tweet_ is deduced, the sentiment of the non-sentiment carrying _words_ that do not appear in AFINN-111.txt can then be deduced by working backwords.
-For example, if the word "soccer" always appears in proximity with positive words like "great" and "fun", then we can deduce that the term "soccer" itself carries a positive sentiment.
+    * A script that computes the sentiment for the terms in the tweets that do not appear in the file AFINN-111.txt.
+Once the sentiment of a _tweet_ is deduced (as done in _tweet_sentiment.py_), the sentiment of the non-sentiment carrying _words_ that do not appear in AFINN-111.txt can then be deduced by working backwords.
+For example, if the word "soccer" always appears in proximity with positive words like "great" and "fun", then it cane be deduced that the term "soccer" itself carries a positive sentiment.

 * _term_sentiment_output.txt_:
     * The output of _term_sentiment.py_.
 This is needed to run the _happiest_state.py_ file.

 * _frequency.py_:
-    * A script that computes the term frequency histogram of the livestream data harvested.
+    * A script that computes frequency histogram of the term.
 The frequency of a term is calculated as [# of occurrences of the term in all tweets]/[# of occurrences of all terms in all tweets].

 * _happiest_state.py_:
     * A script that computes the happiest state.
 The script returns the two-letter state abbreviation of the state with the highest average tweet sentiment.